 Leanna is a Master's student in the Applied Plant Sciences program studying soil nutrient management at the University of Minnesota.
 She received her Bachelor's degree from the University of Wisconsin - Madison in Agronomy and Life Sciences Communication leading her to her current studies in soils.
 Leanna's research focuses on the potential for soil phosphorus loss in corn-soybean rotations throughout the state of Minnesota.
 She hopes to continue working on research with direct application to farmers and Mid-western agriculture.

-Vijaya R. Joshi is a second year PhD student in Applied Plant Sciences program advised by Dr. Axel Garcia y Garcia and Dr. Jeff Coulter.
+Vijaya R. Joshi is a third year PhD student in Applied Plant Sciences program advised by Dr. Axel Garcia y Garcia and Dr. Jeff Coulter.
 He holds a M.S degree in Agronomy from the University of Wyoming.
 His current research project focuses on nitrogen management in corn using crop simulation models and remote sensing tools.

-Becky Zhong is a first-year PhD student in Plant Breeding and Genetics at the Applied Plant Sciences Program here at UMN.
+Becky Zhong is a second-year PhD student in Plant Breeding and Genetics at the Applied Plant Sciences Program here at UMN.
 Her research project focuses on genetics and breeding in the dual cropping system of winter barley and soybean.
 Becky received her B.S. degree in Plant and Soil Sciences at North Carolina State University, and she is very interested in studies related to genetics and breeding and cropping system/agronomy.

 Jessica is a M.S. student in Agroecology at the Applied Plant Sciences Program here at UMN.
 Her research project focuses on researching the use of alfalfa protein concentrate as an aquafeed ingredient.
 Jessica received her B.S. degree in Environemental Science and Resource Management at University of Washington Seattle, and she is very interested in the Twin Cities local food system.

 Vivian Wauters, Committee Member